Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Introduction

 We here use dcTMD in combination with LE simulations to calculate ion channel conductances.
 To mimic an electrophysiological experiment\cite{Busath98,Roux04}, we model the membrane potential by adding a linear potential to the free energy profile.
 From the resulting ion transition times we then calculate the corresponding ion currents.
+The major advantage of our approach is that we are not limited by the approximations made in rate theory,\cite{Kramers40,Roux91} but can calculate rates for systems with rugged free energy profiles and several transition states of similar height.
+Furthermore, we can predict I-V characteristics that do not obey Ohm's law \cite{Roux04}.
 As test system, we use the Gramicidin A channel (gA) from \textit{Bacillus brevis} \cite{Andersen84,Wallace90}.
 Gramicidines consist of a dimer of a 15 amino acid helical peptide and form a family of antibiotics, that damage and kill bacteria by increasing the cation permeability of their plasma membranes through bilayer-spanning pores.
 The cylindrical pore is only permeable for monovalent cations such as \na or \ka , but not for anions like Cl$^-$.
-As shown in Fig.~\ref{fig:gAbox}, two main conformations of gA exist, which are the double helix (DH) and head-to-head (H2H) conformation, respectively.
+As shown in Fig.~\ref{fig:gAbox}, two main conformations of gA exist, which are the double helix (DH) and head-to-head (H2H) conformation.
 H2H is believed to be the physiologically relevant conformation\cite{CrossGramicidinControversy99, Andersen99} and is consistent with data from solid-state NMR spectroscopy\cite{ketchem96}, while DH appears in protein crystallization\cite{burkhart98} and organic solvents\cite{Burkhart99} (see the Supplementary Information for further details). gA is both an experimentally \cite{Wallace90, Busath98, Edwards02,Saparov04,Andersen05, Kelkar07} and computationally \cite{Roux91b, Roux93, Elber95, deGroot02, Allen04, Kato05, Mamonov06, Bastug06, Liu06, deFabritiis08, Giorgino11, Peng16, Na18, Ngo21} well-investigated system, making it an ideal benchmark system for our approach.
-To understand ion channel properties and differences between DH and H2H, both representative conformations served as model systems for the simulations in this work.
+We used both representative conformations as model systems for the simulations in this work: the DH conformation served as theory-internal benchmark system, and the H2H conformation for comparison with other methods as well as with experiments.